Maksim Ammosov: Soviet politician

 From March 1920 he was authorized by the Siberian Bureau of the Central Committee of the Russian Communist Party P (B) to establish the Yakut Regional Committee of RCP (b) and the Siberian Revolutionary Committee for the Organization of Soviet Authorities in Yakutia.
 In May of the same year he headed the Yakutsk District Revolutionary Committee, and in June of the same year he was chairman of the Yakutsk District Organizing Bureau of the RCP (b).
 From October 1921 to June 1922 he held the position of head of the Yakut section at the provincial bureau of the RCP (b).
 He was later sent to Moscow to grant Yakutia autonomy.
 From June to December 1922 he was executive secretary of the Yakutsk regional organizational bureau of the RCP (b).
 After that, until March 1923 year, held the post of Executive Secretary of the Yakutsk Regional Committee of the RCP (b).

 From March to August 1923 he was People's Commissar of Trade and Industry of the Yakut Autonomous Soviet Socialist Republic, after which he held the post of Permanent Representative of the Republic to the Presidium of the Central Executive Committee in Moscow.
 From June 1925 to August 1928 he headed the Council of People's Commissars of the Yakut ASSR and from March 1927 to August 1928 he was chairman of the Central Executive Committee.
 From September 1930 to February 1932 he studied at the theoretical department of the Agrarian Institute of the Institute of Red Professors.

 In March 1932 he was appointed secretary of the Organizing Bureau of the Kazakhstan Regional Committee of the All-Union Communist Party (b) for the West Kazakhstan region, after which he became the first secretary of the West Kazakhstan Regional Committee of the VKP (b).
 He held that position until May 1934.
 Also from February 1934 to March 1937 he was the first secretary of the Karaganda and North Kazakhstan regional committees of the VKP (b).
 At that time he opposed the methods of collectivization, which led to high mortality from starvation.

-From March to April 1937 he held the post of First Secretary of the Kyrgyz Regional Committee of the VKP (b), then from April to June served as First Secretary of the Central Committee of the of Communist Party of Kirghizia (b).
+From March to April 1937 he held the post of First Secretary of the Kyrgyz Regional Committee of the VKP (b), then from April to June served as First Secretary of the Central Committee of the Communist Party of Kirghizia (b).